therealgadielsepulveda/ml-flow-cautin/README.md

 # Testing
 ## Requirements
-At the moment of publishing, the full project can be reproduced on any computer with R (4.5.0) and Python (3.11 or later) installed.
+At the moment of publishing, the full project can be reproduced on any computer with R (4.5.0) installed.
 It is strongly recommended to have RStudio installed.
 On any case, you will need at least 5 GB of free space on your drive.

 ## Settings